ArjunCodess/MINTS/plan.md

 # MINTS Mechanistic Interpretability Pipeline Plan

 ## Summary
-Build a 3-phase Python pipeline under `src/` with `main.py` as a CLI entrypoint.
+Build a reproducible Python pipeline under `src/` with `main.py` as a single-command entrypoint.
 All downloaded/intermediate inputs go under `data/`; all metrics, caches, tables, plots, and manifests go under `results/`.

 Use `zhihan1996/DNABERT-2-117M` as the primary model and target `transformer_lens.HookedEncoder`, not `HookedTransformer`, because the selected model is BERT-style and TransformerLens documents `HookedTransformer` mainly for autoregressive models.
 Add a compatibility gate: fail fast with a clear error if the current TransformerLens version cannot load DNABERT-2’s custom `BertForMaskedLM`, and point to the custom hook fallback as future work.

-## Phase 1: Infrastructure, Model Wrapping, Data Ingestion
+## Infrastructure, Model Wrapping, Data Ingestion
 - Replace the current empty dependency setup with a Python 3.11/3.12 compatible environment.
 The existing `.venv` is Python 3.14 and has none of the required ML packages installed.
 - Add dependencies for `torch`, `transformers`, `datasets`, `transformer-lens`, `scikit-learn`, `pandas`, `numpy`, `matplotlib`, `seaborn`, `tqdm`, `requests`, `biopython`, and a genome interval reader such as `pyfaidx`.
 - Implement modular modules: